mpxx1/pilot_os/README.md

 # Pilot OS

-simple os kernel in rust
+simple os kernel in Rust

 for educational perpeces